grgbr/enbox/doc/main.rst

 Enbox's primary goal is to secure processes running onto Linux based systems.

-Simply put, Enbox provides a way to run a Linux process in a isolated runtime environment which we call a |jail|.
+Simply put, Enbox provides a way to run a Linux process in an isolated runtime environment which we call a |jail|.
 This runtime container confers the ability to control the process accesses to system resources according to a predefined configuration.